when positive changes cause negative reactions

 There are so many others still lost at sea and scanning the coastline for someone just like you, praying for the courage to become all the changes that you are.
 Shine your light out into that ocean without prejudice, without shame, and welcome home all the others who share the same courage to try.

-'shine on' / Jamie Homeister
+'lighthouse' / Jamie Homeister